datastax/kafka-sink/README.md

-# Apache Kafka Sink for Apache Cassandra and DataStax Enterprise
+# DataStax Apache Kafka Connector

-An Apache Kafka sink for transferring events/messages from Kafka topics to Apache Cassandra (R) or DataStax Enterprise (DSE).
+An Apache Kafka® sink for transferring events/messages from Kafka topics to Apache Cassandra®, DataStax Astra or DataStax Enterprise (DSE).

 ## Installation